 - Companies generally aim to push their profits in order to show maximum profits to their shareholders.

 - Companies generally tend to push current profits also into the future to reduce the tax burden.
 This allows more money for investment purposes rather than paying it off as tax to the government.

 Let us take an example of the same company XYZ which produces mobile phones.
 The company XYZ assumes that a manufacturing machine that costs Rs.60,000 will last for 3 years and it pays a 30% tax on profits.
 However, regular financial accounting will take into account the Rs.20,000 depreciation per year for the next 3 years.
 Hence, each year income is reduced by Rs.20,000 and Rs.6,000 reduction in tax.

-However, suppose the tax accounting allows depreciation in such a way that Rs.30,000 is the depreciation in the first year, Rs.20,000 in the next and Rs.10,000 in the third year.
-So for the first year, company can claim Rs.30,000 as depreciation and it gets a tax benefit of Rs.9000.
+However, suppose the tax accounting allows depreciation in such a way that Rs.30,000 is the depreciation in the first year, Rs.20,000 in the next, and Rs.10,000 in the third year.
+So for the first year, the company can claim Rs.30,000 as depreciation and it gets a tax benefit of Rs.9000.

 Although in doing so it creates a tax liability of:

 Rs.9,000 – Rs.6,000 which is,